SpaghettDev/BromaIDA/README.md

 This replaces the old "ask everything everytime" method.

 Here you will find some options you can set, such as importing types, settings default parser parameters, etc...
-The options you chose will be saved into a [shelf](https://docs.python.org/3/library/shelve.html) stored in the `IDA_DIRECTORY/plugins/broma_ida` folder.
+The options you chose will be saved into a [shelf](https://docs.python.org/3/library/shelve.html) stored in the `$HOME/broma_ida` folder.

 ![BromaIDA Settings](assets/settings.png)

-## MSVC STL on non-Windows

-If you are importing types using the MSVC STL on non-Windows binaries, you should:

-1. Disable "Set Default Parser Parameters" in Import Types Settings.
-2. Set the Windows preset for the parser.
-(Top Bar: Options -> Compiler -> Arguments -> Click on "Presets..." -> Choose "Windows").

 ## Utilities